Cameras and Lenses I Use for Architectural Photography

 PROS

-- Compatible with the Fuji GFX 100S and other digital SLR cameras
+- Compatible with the Fuji GFX 100mp series and full frame digital cameras

-- Full range of view camera movements in any combination– e.g. vertical rise and fall, horizontal shift, tilt, and swing
+- Full range of view camera movements– e.g. vertical rise and fall, horizontal shift, tilt, and swing

 - Compatible with a wide range of lenses